 |District-level Contestedness and Incumbency||Collected mainly by Jim Snyder|

 |CD-level Presidential Voteshare||Daily Kos||Daily Kos, The ultimate Daily Kos Elections guide to all of our data sets|

 |State-level Presidential Voteshare||MEDSL||MIT Election Data and Science Lab, 2017, “U.S. President 1976–2016”. https://doi.org/10.7910/DVN/42MVDX|

 This package is a part of the CCES MRP project, supported by NSF Grant 1926424: Bayesian analytical tools to improve survey estimates for subpopulations and small areas.
-The contents are based on collaborations and discussions with Ben Bales, Lauren Kennedy, Mitzi Morris, and Soichiro Yamauchi.
+The contents are based on collaborations and discussions with Ben Bales, Lauren Kennedy, and Mitzi Morris.